mcon85/outdoor.sy/README.md

 Inclusion:

 `vehicle_type` is a enum with values bicycle, campervan, motorboat, rv, or sailboat.
-The value of `vehicle_type` is not separately validated at the model level for inclusion in `Vehicle#vehicle_types` because we get that check for free at the db level by virtue of being an enum column.
+The value of `vehicle_type` is not separately validated at the model level for inclusion in `Vehicle#vehicle_types` because we get that check for free at the db level from Postgres by virtue of being an (enum)[https://www.postgresql.org/docs/current/datatype-enum.html] type column.

 Numericality: